cobusc/postgresql_tutorials/category_trees/README.md

 Conclusion
 ----------
 I hope you enjoyed reading this.
-If you are curious and want more information, please chat to me.
-Or read the [documentation](http://www.postgresql.org/docs/9.4/static/queries-with.html)
+If you have any suggestions or comments, feel free to send me an email.

 Addendum
 --------